Vitamin B3

 Mechanism of Action

-As cellular functions in many organs and tissues are affected by the deficiency of niacin, the clinical expression of pellagra is diverse.
-Niacin underdosing in vulnerable population groups may result in pellagra, which is characterized by 4 Ds in clinical manifestations, diarrhea, dermatitis, dementia, and death.
-The diagnosis of dermatitis is challenging in the absence of skin lesions and is more straightforward if characteristic skin lesions are present.
-Dermatitis begins as erythema, resembles sunburn in the initial stages, but tanning occurs more slowly than typically seen in sunburn.
-The lesion is a bilaterally symmetrical eruption located at sites of sunlight exposure.[3]
+The clinical presentation of pellagra is diverse, as many cellular functions in the body require niacin.
+Niacin underdosing in vulnerable populations may result in pellagra, characterized by the "4 Ds": diarrhea, dermatitis, dementia, and death.
+Diagnosing dermatitis is challenging but is more straightforward if characteristic skin lesions are present.
+Dermatitis begins as erythema and resembles sunburn in the initial stages, but tanning occurs more slowly than typically seen in sunburn.
+The lesion is a bilaterally symmetrical eruption at sites of sunlight exposure.[11]

-Mechanism of action of niacin in dyslipidemia includes inhibition of lipolysis within adipose tissue, reduction in liver triacylglycerol formation, increase in lipoprotein lipase activity, inhibition of synthesis of apo B-100 and hepatic very-low-density lipoprotein (VLDL), impaired cholesterol biosynthesis, and lowering of the fractional catabolic rate of HDL-Apo A-1.
-Apo A-1, an activator of lecithin cholesterol acyltransferase (LCAT), has a significant role in reverse cholesterol transport.[4]
-Niacin decreases the risk of cardiovascular disease by exhibiting a plethora of pleiotropic effects, especially by its anti-oxidative and anti-inflammatory actions and by increasing serum adiponectin.[5]
+The mechanism of action of niacin in dyslipidemia involves inhibition of lipolysis within adipose tissue, reduction in liver triacylglycerol formation, inhibition of synthesis of apolipoprotein B-100 and hepatic very-low-density lipoprotein (VLDL), impaired cholesterol biosynthesis, and lowering of the fractional catabolic rate of HDL-apolipoprotein A-1 (Apo A-1).
+Apo A-1, an activator of lecithin cholesterol acyltransferase (LCAT), has a significant role in reverse cholesterol transport.[12]
+In addition to its reductive effects, niacin also increases lipoprotein lipase activity.

 Administration